TacBuild/tac-sdk/README.md

   - A `TransactionLinker` object for tracking the transaction status during cross chain.

 ---
-### Function: `calculateEVMTokenAddress`
+### Function: `getEVMTokenAddress`
 ---
-This function will compute the EVM paired address for a TVM token.
+This function will get the EVM paired address for a TVM token.

 #### **Purpose**